Where are the most beautiful places in Ireland? There are so many!

 Squint and it’s easy to imagine a fairy or leprechaun flitting among the yellow lichen and pink clover on windswept cliffs that tower above the Atlantic Ocean.

-European road trips are one of my favorite ways to travel, but even if you don’t want to rent a car, many of these spots are easy to see as inexpensive guided day trips from Dublin or Galway.
-So don’t let that stop you!
+European road trips are one of my favorite ways to travel, but even if you don’t want to rent a car, many of these spots are easy to see as inexpensive guided day trips from Dublin, Galway or Belfast.
+Or, consider a Eurail Pass!

 Contents